PhD in Curriculum and Instruction: Mathematics and Science Education

 - Three letters of recommendation.
 These letters should address the applicant's academic qualifications, research ability/experience and ability to carry on advanced degree studies.
 Letters may be from current or former professors or supervisors.
 At least one letter should be from someone who can address your experience working with children.

-- Goal Statement.
+- Program Goal Statement.
 Discuss the kinds of skills, abilities, and understandings that you would anticipate acquiring in a doctoral program.
 Describe how this interest relates to your personal experience and to your professional and scholarly goals at this time.
 Faculty will evaluate your essay in terms of its clarity and cohesiveness, and how well your interests match those of the faculty.
 Please limit your essay to no more than 2,000 words.

 - Submit your GRE score to UIC.